 What Is A Sewer Scope?

-A sewer scope is a video inspection of the lateral sewer line leading from the house at/near the foundation and connecting to the city or HOA tap or septic tank.
+A sewer scope is a video inspection of the lateral sewer line leading from the house at/near the foundation and connecting to the city, HOA tap, or septic tank.

 Sewer-scoping a line can reveal blockages, damage to the pipe system, and other problems at your home inspection.
 Sewer scopes provide vital information for homeowners and home buyers to be aware of.
 A sewer scope inspection can be critical to identifying and confirming these problems, which must be addressed immediately.
 Scoping can save you, the homebuyer, thousands of dollars down the road.